soma00333/profile/docs/work_experience/layerx.md

   <tbody>
     <tr>
       <td><strong>Summary</strong></td>
       <td><strong>LX1</strong>.
-I developed an event-driven notification system for closed networks, which enabled secure workflow tracking for financial institutions.</td>
+I developed an event-driven notification system for a closed network, which allowed a financial institution with 10,000 employees to track workflows safely.</td>
     </tr>
     <tr>
       <td><strong>Situation</strong></td>
-      <td>Users had no way to check the status of their workflows after triggering them.
+      <td>A finantial institution with 10,000 employees had no way to check the status of their workflows after triggering them.
 This led to uncertainty and inefficiency.</td>
     </tr>
     <tr>
       <td><strong>Task</strong></td>